-Heidi Boyd on her trip to Ireland.
+Heidi Boyd writes about here first trip to Ireland.

 “Do you have Irish ancestors?”
 This is normally the first thing people ask me upon finding out I went on holiday in Ireland.
 In most cases, the person asking has Irish roots and is happy to meet a fellow Irishman.
 And maybe they’ve found one in me.
 Maybe.

-Prior to my vacation in Ireland, I had no connection to Ireland, or any other ancestry.
+Prior to my vacation in Ireland, I had no connection to Ireland or any other ancestry.
 At six weeks old, I was adopted by the most delightful, loving parents who helped me grow up without attachment to any particular heritage.
 In fact, my upbringing shaped me into a person who feels part of anywhere and everywhere all at once.
 That said, I experienced an intense and life-changing relationship with Irish people and culture that convinced me that in my heart – and perhaps my genetics – Ireland is my home.

 I received this trip to Ireland as a surprise gift from my mother.
 She and a friend, whose Irish roots are in Leitrim, had planned the trip the year before.
 My mom’s twin and another friend joined the group.

-At 34 years of age, I’m fairly well traveled, and Ireland wasn’t on my personal top five vacation choices, but I accepted.
+At 34 years of age, I’m fairly well-traveled, and Ireland wasn’t on my personal top five vacation choices, but I accepted.
 After losing my beloved father fairly recently, I looked forward to making new memories with my mother and aunt.

 This all coincided with the busiest year I have had in my career and personal life.
 I didn’t get too involved in the planning of the trip; I literally just packed my bags and showed up at the airport.
 I was frazzled, exhausted, and very much in need of a reprieve from my own life.